ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 **Mobiles and inter-op**

-(Unimplemented) Describe test procedures using a mobile phone app for Android and for IOS.
+Not in scope.
+Test procedures using a mobile phone app for Android and for IOS were not in scope for this test suite.

 ![Basic Overview](img/simple-overview.png)